ducks-github/DuxNet/README.md

 - **Missing dependencies:**
   - Ensure you are using the correct Python version (`python3 --version`).
   - Run `pip install -r requirements.txt` inside your virtual environment.
+  - For real multi-crypto support, run `pip install -r backend/duxnet_wallet/requirements.txt`.
+- **Multi-crypto wallet/escrow not working:**
+  - By default, mock wallets are used for development.
+For real crypto, install the optional dependencies.
 - **Port conflicts:**
   - If port 8000 is in use, use `--port 8001` or edit the config file.